buddyboss/buddyboss-platform/src/readme.txt

 * Groups - Fixed groups with & symbol displaying as &amp; in activity feed dropdown
 * Profiles - Fixed 'Dropdown' field type not saving when adding hundreds of options
 * Activity - Fixed occasional double posting of Youtube videos with embed URLs
+* Messages - Fixed new photos attached to messages displaying in member's Photos tab
 * Messages - Fixed maintaining formatting when copying and pasting text into the editor
 * Compatibility - Fixed incorrect message URLs with LearnDash and WPML both activated
 * Compatibility - Fixed conflict with plugin 'LearnDash Ratings, Reviews and Feedback'